open-organization/open-org-definition/open_org_maturity_model.md

 - Members regularly discuss their progress on projects, key metrics and performance indicators, and their roles in the organization's goals and strategies

-- Organization promotes a structured process for collective decision-making, and members use it regularly
+- Organization promotes a structured process for collective decision-making and members use it regularly

 - Members understand that failure is an acceptable outcome of experimentation, and they create processes to regularly discuss failure and continously improve